Trishala13/Game-Implementaion/README.md

 ## Usage
 1.Download all the header files to Include folder.

-2.Download all the text,binary files and Project.cpp to the bin folder.
+2.Download all the text files, binary files and Project.cpp to the bin folder.

 3.Run the  Project.cpp.